BogdanPolitic/Minikermit-File-Transfer-Simulator/README.md

 ----> notifying back the ksender whether the package is corrupted or not (the CRC is correct, or not).
 In the latter case, the kreceiver waits the package with the same sequence number.
 Else, it is waiting for the package with the next sequence code.

 ----> appending the package buffer content to the already existing content, if the content received is correct (not currupted)

+Running the program:
+Step 1.
+Go to ./'link emulator' directory and run the command 'make' Step 2.
+Go back to the .c sources location, and run the command 'make' Step 3.
+Run the command './kreceiver &'
+  Thus, the kreceiver entity is waiting for the files to be sent.
+It is important that the kreceiver is already active when the ksender starts the sending process.
+Step 4.Run the command './ksender [file1] [file2] ... [fileN]' where the [fileX] represents the name of the X-th file transmitted to the kreceiver.

+Verifying the output:
+If the input files are $file1 $file2 ... $fileN , then the corresponding output files are recv_$file1 recv_$file2 ... recv_$fileN